-Although the way pericardiocentesis is performed has changed over the years, it is actually an old procedure that was introduced in the mid-1800s.
-By the 1900s, it was the preferred method of treatment for patients suffering from pericardial effusion caused by a variety of disease.
+This is an old procedure that was introduced in the mid-1800s.
+By the 1900s, it was the preferred method of treatment for patients suffering from pericardial effusion.

 Although a pericardiocentesis cannot usually lead to a definitive diagnosis of pericardial mesothelioma, it can effectively treat symptoms of the cancer and potentially prevent further fluid buildup in the pericardium.

-Generally, a pericardiocentesis is performed in the hospital, either in a surgical setting, a cardiac catheterization lab or bedside if the patient is already hospitalized.
+When having a pericardiocentesis, you’ll have it done in the hospital.
+It may happen in a special room for surgery, or a lab where they check your heart with special tools.
 Avoiding eating or drinking for six or more hours prior to the procedure may be requested.

 Patients are often set up with an IV in case any medications or fluids are deemed necessary during the procedure.

-The anesthesiologist (or other health care worker) then cleans an area below the breastbone and administers a local anesthetic.
+A doctor or other healthcare provider will clean an area near your chest and give you medicine to make it numb.
 A long, thin needle is then gently guided into the pericardial sac to draw out fluid.
 An echocardiogram, which is an ultrasound of the heart, is used to guide the needle and ensure there is no injury to the heart.

 Once the needle is correctly in place, it is removed and replaced with a catheter tube.
-The catheter drains the fluid into containers, usually for several hours or possibly overnight.
+The catheter drains the fluid into containers, sometimes for several hours or possibly overnight.